Last Updated on March 11, 2021 by Julia Wilson

 Clean the floor of any hazards such as anti-freeze and oil which may have leaked from your car.

 Indoors (with access to an outdoor enclosure) is always preferable, however, many pet owners still do permit their cat to have access to the garden.
-Once again, there are many plants which are toxic to cats.
+Once again, many plants are toxic to cats.
 Be careful that your cat doesn’t have access to these plants.

 Snail pellets/slug bait can be fatal to cats, so don’t use this in areas your cat can access.